PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 ;; => ["C4" "E4" "G4" "C5" "E5" ...]
 ```

-Notice how each step builds on the previous one, and we always have access to the full triplet `[item vpd position]` for complete context.
+Notice how each step builds on the previous one, and we always have access to the full tuple `[item vpd position]` for complete context.

 ## 🟡 The Magic of Composition